AyaAboZied/Bash-Project/README.md

 you will find 2 files db.sh , r.sh

-db.sh --------> for building database and to choose to create a list, delete or connect databases as a folder
+db.sh --------> for building database and to choose to create a list, delete or connect databases ( db will create as a folder)

-r.sh  --------> for  user Connect to a Specific Database decide to create, list, drop, update, insert into, select from or delete from the table (table will be files)
+r.sh  --------> for  user Connect to a Specific Database decide to create, list, drop, update, insert into, select from or delete from the table (table will create as a file)

 --------------------------------------------------------------------------------------------------